LukeGrahamLandry/mimic-mod/README.md

 # Mimic Mod

-A stealthy new mob commissioned by Redrix
+A Minecraft mod for forge 1.16.5 that adds a stealthy new mob commissioned by Redrix ($120)

 ## Features
 - mimic monster that looks exactly like a chest